JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* Check how to get the weather data and compare the weather with a score for different cities.
 * Compare the popular price policy of AWS, Azure, Google Cloud
 * Create a Project to fetch stock trading data and analysis - peak data - bottom data
 * Create a website demo for others to create website themselves.